frappe/erpnext/erpnext/docs/user/manual/en/accounts/purchase-invoice.md

 The concept of “Posting Date” is again same as Sales Invoice.
 “Bill No” and “Bill Date” helps to track the bill number as set by your Supplier for reference.

+#### Is Paid option
+The **Is Paid** checkbox should be checked if there is a part or full payment on the invoice at posting date.

+#### Update Stock
+The **Update Stock** checkbox should be checked if you want ERPNext to automatically update your inventory.
+Consequently, there will be no need for a Delivery Note.

 #### Accounting Impact